What Is a Signature Loan?

 How Signature Loans Work

-When you borrow with a signature loan, you typically receive a lump sum that you can spend on virtually anything.
+When you borrow with a signature loan, you typically receive a lump sum.
 These loans are usually one-time loans, so you apply for all the money you need at once.
 To borrow more, you need to apply for another loan or use a revolving line of credit.

 You typically pay off signature loans over one to five years, but other terms are available.
 If you want to pay off debt quickly, look for lenders that do not charge prepayment penalties.